taichi-dev/soft2d-for-unity/Docs/English/Collider.md

 # Collider
+> Unless specifically stated, the term 'collider' in this document refers to the collider within Soft2D, not the Unity built-in collider.

-> A Collider is an obstacle that obstructs the movement of a body.
-It corresponds to the `ECollider` type in the code.
+A collider is an obstacle that blocks the movement of bodies.
+In the code, it corresponds to the `ECollider` type.

-> In this article, Collider refers to the collider component within Soft2D.

 ## Parameter Panel
 - Unity 2D Collider
-  - The Unity 2D Collider component of the Collider, currently supporting Box / Circle / Capsule / Polygon / Composite types.
+  - The Unity 2D collider component of the Collider, currently supports Box / Circle / Capsule / Polygon / Composite types.
   - The type and size of the Collider are controlled by its Collider2D component.
-- Motion State
-  - Whether the Collider is static or dynamic.
-When true, the object is dynamic.
+- Is it Dynamic
+  - No: Static.
+Not moving.
+  - Yes: Dynamic.
+Moves at the user-specified speed or simulates automatically.
 - Linear Velocity
-  - The linear velocity of the Collider.
-Measured in m/s.
+  - The user-specified linear velocity, measured in `meters per second`.
 - Angular Velocity
-  - The angular velocity of the Collider.
-Measured in s^-1.
+  - The user-specified angular velocity, measured in `degrees per second`.
-- Update Position and Rotation Automatically
+- Auto correction
-  - Whether to automatically update the position and rotation of the collider.
-When true, the plugin synchronizes the collider's state with Soft2D every frame.
+  - When set to true, it will automatically synchronize the position and speed of the Unity collider to Soft2D every frame.
-  - > Due to the time interval difference between Soft2D and Unity, the Collider's motion state may not be consistent on both sides.
-Enabling this feature for too many colliders may cause simulation lag.
 - Collision Type
-  - The collision type between Soft2D particles and the Collider.
-There are three types:
-  - **Separate**: Particles separate from the Collider immediately after collision.
+  - `Separate`: Particles will leave the collider after colliding with the collider.
-  - **Slip**: Particles slide on the Collider for a while after collision.
+  - `Slip`: Particles will slide along the edge after colliding with the collider.
-  - **Sticky**: Particles stick to the Collider after collision.
+  - `Sticky`:  Particles will stick to the collider after collision.
+- Friction Coefficient
-- Friction Coefficient: The friction coefficient between Soft2D particles and the Collider.
+  - The friction coefficient when particles move along the edge of the collider.
+- Restitution Coefficient
-- Restitution Coefficient: The restitution coefficient (bounciness) of Soft2D particles on the Collider.
+  - The bounce coefficient when particles collide with the collider.